WSU-kduncan/cs2900-eording/project1.md

 I went and downloaded the VirtualBox Guest Additions ISO, went to my storage

- of my whole machine and added it as a dik.
+ of my whole machine and added it as a disk.

  From there, I went on my actual VM and under devices, I selected "insert cd/disk".
 It then prompted me to run and install Guest Additions.